geekman/cloud-bathroom-scale/README.md

         deactivate
         rm -rf venv

+5. Expose the lirc device by adding a dtoverlay to `/boot/config.txt`:

+        dtoverlay=lirc-rpi,gpio_in_pin=4

-5. Create a project and a new Client ID at the [Google Developers Console](https://console.developers.google.com/).
+6. Create a project and a new Client ID at the [Google Developers Console](https://console.developers.google.com/).
    Select "Installed application" under "Application Type".

-6. Download the JSON file for the generated Client ID.
+7. Download the JSON file for the generated Client ID.
 Ensure that the filename is `client_secrets.json`.

-7. Create a new Spreadsheet in Google Docs and delete off all the rows.
+8. Create a new Spreadsheet in Google Docs and delete off all the rows.
 Find the document "key" in the URL, which should look something like this:

         https://docs.google.com/spreadsheets/d/<DOCUMENT_KEY_HERE>/edit

-8. Run the script to test that it works by passing the `--test` argument:
+9. Run the script to test that it works by passing the `--test` argument:

         ./cloud-bathroom-scale.py --test <DOCUMENT_KEY>

-9. Check that a row has been added to the Spreadsheet with the current time.
+10. Check that a row has been added to the Spreadsheet with the current time.

 Normal Usage